What Is Depop? Everything You Should Know About This Platform

 To become a reseller, you need a good shop name.
 When you register a profile, you'll get the option to name your shop and describe it in detail.
 You can also think of a slogan for it or give it a short logline.

 Establishing a successful business on marketplace platforms requires having a brand.
 While some shops offer already known brands such as Rick Owens, Alexander McQueen, and alike, you can still win people over as long as you have a good story.
+You should also master certain things, like how changing the address on this platform works, can you refund your buyers, and what are the rules to the platform's return policy.

 While you work on your store's image, use selling software and other tools for posting on multiple platforms, or to say it differently - don't place all your eggs in one basket.